eissasoubhi/summernote-gallery/README.md

 The module has two main options: `source` and `modal`:<br>
 The `source` option has sub-options that handle data and ajax requests.<br>
-The `modal` options has sub-options that deal with the bootsrap modal.<br>
+The `modal` option has sub-options that deal with the bootsrap modal.<br>

 ## Sub-options: